XEN9NE98/StrangerThings-Wikis/README.md

 1. Go to Login page
 2. Click "Forgot password?" button
 3. Enter email address
-4. Check email for reset link (valid 1 hour)
+4. If account exists, check email for reset link (valid 1 hour)
 5. Click link and enter new password
 6. Login with new credentials